IronBox/abexpress-debugtool/README.md

 ## I still need help!
-If after trying suggested fixes you are still unable to get AB Express to function, pleas contact the AB Express team.
-Before you do so, please run the following steps which will provide the team with the necessary diagnostics information:
+If after trying suggested fixes you are still unable to get AB Express to function, please contact the AB Express team.
+Before you do, please run the following steps which will provide the team with the necessary diagnostics information:

 1. Start the configuration checker tool
 2. Click the **Run** button to allow the tool to analyze the system.
 3. Click the Copy button, this will convenently copy the diagnostics information to the system clipboard (which you can save to a file or paste into an email)
-4. Send the AB Express the diagnostics information
+4. Send the AB Express team the diagnostics information

 ![Tool screenshot](copydiaginfo.png)